SHTOOLS/SHTOOLS/src/fdoc/shmtvaropt.md

 # Parameters

 `l` : input, integer
-:   The angular degree to determine the minimum variance and optimal weights.
+:   The spherical harmonic used degree to determine the minimum variance and optimal weights.

 `tapers` : input, real\*8, dimension (`lwin`+1, `kmax`)
 :   A matrix of localization functions obtained from `SHReturnTapers` or `SHReturnTapersM`.

 `taper_order` : input, integer, dimension (`kmax`)
-:   The angular order of the windowing coefficients in TAPERS.
-If this matrix was created using `SHReturnTapersM`, then this array must be composed of zeros.
+:   The angular order of the windowing coefficients in `tapers`.

 `lwin` : input, integer
 :   The spherical harmonic bandwidth of the localizing windows.